 Some of these projects took months or, in some cases, years of relationship building, fact checking, and legal review.
 My reporting also includes quick-turn pieces on breaking news on related topics.

 I started my career reporting local news in Charlottesville.
 Then, I produced over 3,400 hours of live television at CNN in New York.
-Now, I'm an freelance reporter covering major national and international news for outlets including VICE News, POLITICO Magazine, Poynter, Teen Vogue, and more.
+Now, I'm a freelance reporter and author covering major national and international news for outlets including the Washington Post, POLITICO Magazine, VICE News, Teen Vogue, The Guardian, CNN, Trails Magazine, and more.